maxnd/mxMarkEdit/README.md

 mxMarkEdit is a free software for Mac for writing texts and todo items in [Markdown format](https://pandoc.org/MANUAL.html#pandocs-markdown) and easily exporting them to other formats with [Pandoc](https://pandoc.org), provided that it's installed in the system in use.
 In each document, it’s available an Excel-like grid useful to manage various sets of data.
 The software has been written in [Lazarus](https://www.lazarus-ide.org) and is released under the GPL version 3 license or following, available in www.gnu.org/licenses/gpl-3.0.html.
 The software runs in English or Italian.

+mxMarkEdit has been deeply influenced by [Org-mode](https://orgmode.org).
+Although it has far less functionalities and customisations than the latter, it's a standard Mac app which benefits of the Apple spell checking and shortcuts.

 ## Download and install

 In the `app` directory of the source code there is an app compiled for Mac with the Silicon chip (M1 or following) ready to be copied in the `Application` directory and run.